Previous dayFebruary 6, 2026Next day

 14.3 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.0 earthquake 5 km E of La Parguera, Puerto Rico came in on February 6, 2026 at 21:12 UTC.
-Coming 1 hours after a magnitude 2.6 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+A magnitude 2.0 earthquake was recorded 5 km E of La Parguera, Puerto Rico on February 6, 2026 at 21:12 UTC.
+It arrived roughly 1 hours after a larger magnitude 2.6 mainshock in the same 20 km area, placing it within the typical aftershock window.
 This was a shallow crustal earthquake, focused at 14.3 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 17.982°, -66.998°.
+The epicenter is at 17.982°, -66.998°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-06